Table of Contents:

 Listing printers on a print server using PowerShell

 Remove network printer using PowerShell

-How to remove printer with PowerShell with Action1 RMM
+How to remove printer with PowerShell with Action1

 What is the best RMM tool